emercoin/docs/en/install-software/emercert/trusted-diploma.md

 # Trusted Diploma GUI from EmerCert

-Trusted Diploma is a system for storing academic certificates.
+<a href="https://trusted-diploma.com/" target="_blank" rel="nofollow">Trusted Diploma</a> is a system for storing academic certificates.
 It is built on Emercoin blockchain and can be used for the authenticity verification of diplomas and educational certificates.

 <span style="text-decoration: underline;">EmerCert</span> program is used for the registration of universities and verification of diplomas.